 The balance of payments

 For any economy, the current account and the capital account must balance.
-Thus if an economy is running a current account surplus with the rest of the world, it must also be running a capital account surplus, ie exporting capital or lending abroad.
-If it runs a current account deficit, it must also be running a capital account deficit, ie importing capital or borrowing from abroad.
+Thus if an economy is running a current account surplus with the rest of the world, it must also be running a capital account deficit, ie exporting capital or lending abroad.
+If it runs a current account deficit, it must also be running a capital account surplus, ie importing capital or borrowing from abroad.